 For anyone thinking about writing autobiographical fiction, this is a potent generative exercise.
 But even for those who plan to stay in the realm of truth, it can be liberating and thought-provoking to allow yourself to daydream about alternatives.

 Considering what might have been leads us to a deeper understanding of key choices we made in our lives, those proverbial forks in the road that led us, one day at a time, to the present moment of writing.

-In my alchemy workshops this year, we’ll be wandering like beachcombers on a bright windy day, seeking the shells and stones of our experience in a free-spirited, light-hearted way.
-From “Seeking Joy” we’ll move on to “Seeking Love,” and then to “Seeking Confidence,” the focus always on the positive qualities and emotions we have sought, with varied success, through the course of our lives.
+In my alchemy workshops, we wander like beachcombers on a bright windy day, seeking the shells and stones of our experience in a free-spirited, light-hearted way, focusing on the positive qualities and emotions we have sought, with varied success, to manifest in our lives.

 This is not to deny the power and impact of our negative experiences.
 Each Alchemy session invites a consideration of those too.